JesperDramsch/phd-thesis/pages/transfer.rst

 The transfer learning enables utilizing neural networks that were trained on a diverse dataset and then fine-tuning them with data that contains far fewer samples.
 This outperforms smaller networks that can be trained end-to-end on these small datasets.
-The code is available at.
+The code is available at `<https://github.com/JesperDramsch/seismic-transfer-learning>`__.

 .. |image5| image:: https://img.shields.io/badge/PDF-Download-important
    :target: ../2018.4.pdf